-Okay, let's jump right in and continue with some simple commentary on the text of the Holy Mass of the Latin Rite:
+Okay, let's jump right in and continue with some simple commentary on the text of the Holy Mass of the Tridentine Rite:

 "O Lord Jesus Christ, Son of the living